MichaelPatzer/ReCrystal/README.md

-# 🧪 ReCrystal — Quantum Crystallographic Refinement with XD2024 Support
+# 🧪 ReCrystal — Quantum Crystallographic Refinement with XD2024
 by Michael Patzer

 ## 🔍 About ReCrystal?